-- (2) 9,745 shares of common stock beneficially owned by Mr. Easterly have been pledged as security in connection with a line of credit with a third party financial institution unaffiliated with the Company. - (3) All 36,366 shares of common stock beneficially owned by Mr. Fishman have been pledged as security in connection with a line of credit with a third party financial institution unaffiliated with the Company. - (4) 5,544 shares of common stock beneficially owned by Mr. Stiepleman have been pledged as security in connection with a line of credit with a third party financial institution unaffiliated with the Company. - (5) 3,907 shares of common stock beneficially owned by Mr. Stanley have been pledged as security in connection with a line of credit with a third party financial institution unaffiliated with the Company. - (6) Includes shares owned by officers that are not "Named Executive Officers," as defined in Item 402 of Regulation S-K, as promulgated under the Securities Act of 1933, as amended.
-55,562 shares of common stock beneficially owned by certain officers have been pledged as security in connection with lines of credit with a third party financial institution unaffiliated with the Company. - (7) TSL Advisers, LLC holds 2,716,977 shares of common stock, or the TSL Advisers Shares.
-The business and affairs of TSL Advisers are managed by TSSP HoldCo Management, LLC, a Delaware limited liability company, the managing member of TSL Advisers.
-TSSP HoldCo Management is managed by a three-person board of directors, whose members include Alan Waxman.
-Any decision or determination by the board of directors of TSSP HoldCo Management requires unanimous approval of the directors in attendance once a quorum is established.

-Mr. Waxman is a Vice President of the Company.
-Because Mr. Waxman is a member of the board of directors of TSSP HoldCo Management, he may be deemed to beneficially own the TSL Advisers Shares.
-Mr. Waxman disclaims beneficial ownership of the TSL Advisers Shares except to the extent of his pecuniary interest therein.
+- (2) 18,792 shares of common stock beneficially owned by Mr. Easterly have been pledged as security in connection with a line of credit with a third party financial institution unaffiliated with the Company. - (3) All 36,366 shares of common stock beneficially owned by Mr. Fishman have been pledged as security in connection with a line of credit with a third party financial institution unaffiliated with the Company. - (4) 5,544 shares of common stock beneficially owned by Mr. Stiepleman have been pledged as security in connection with a line of credit with a third party financial institution unaffiliated with the Company. - (5) 3,907 shares of common stock beneficially owned by Mr. Stanley have been pledged as security in connection with a line of credit with a third party financial institution unaffiliated with the Company. - (6) Includes shares owned by officers that are not "Named Executive Officers," as defined in Item 402 of Regulation S-K, as promulgated under the Securities Act of 1933, as amended.
+64,609 shares of common stock beneficially owned by certain officers have been pledged as security in connection with lines of credit with a third party financial institution unaffiliated with the Company. - (7) Sixth Street Specialty Lending Advisers, LLC holds 2,716,977 shares of common stock (the "Sixth Street Specialty Lending Advisers Shares").
+The business and affairs of Sixth Street Specialty Lending Advisers are managed by Sixth Street Specialty Lending Advisers Holdings, LLC, a Delaware limited liability company, the sole member of Sixth Street Specialty Lending Advisers.
+Sixth Street Specialty Lending Holdings is managed by TSSP Holdco Management, LLC, a Delaware limited liability company.
+TSSP Holdco Management is managed by a board of directors, which is currently comprised of Alan Waxman.
+Mr. Waxman is the CEO and Managing Partner of TSSP Holdco Management.
+Because Mr. Waxman is a member of TSSP Holdco Management, he may be deemed to beneficially own the Sixth Street Specialty Lending Advisers Shares.
+Mr. Waxman disclaims beneficial ownership of the Sixth Street Specialty Lending Advisers Shares except to the extent of his pecuniary interest therein. - (8) Based upon a Schedule 13G filed with the SEC on January 12, 2021 by OTR-Nominee Name for The State Teachers Retirement Board of Ohio, 31640-1810.
+The address of the State Teachers Retirement Board of Ohio is 275 East Broad Street, Columbus, OH 43215.